 K-12 institutions are busy applying blended and personalized learning frameworks to majority of the core subject areas.
 In light of this, physical education seems to be getting overlooked when it is really the subject area most in need of transformation.
 This is not surprising as physical and health education have been marginalized in K-12 schools for years, reflected by the current health epidemic we are now facing.
-Or maybe it due to screen time being viewed as "the enemy" when it comes to the kids and physical activity levels, making the concept of digital devices actually improving long-term physical activity levels unfathomable.
+Or maybe it is due to screen time being viewed as "the enemy" when it comes youth physical activity levels, making the concept of digital devices improving long-term physical activity levels unfathomable.
 But what if mobile devices could be leveraged to facilitate the personalized learning approach needed to revamp physical education classes, paradoxically enabling the substantial societal benefits that result from life-long participation in regular physical activity?

 This is exactly what our team at Athlete Era is working on for the past three years: leveraging mobile technology to develop an effective platform for enabling educators to apply a personalized learning methodology to the unique learning environment that is movement-based education.
 The concept emerged from a collision of multiple different worlds that took place when a group of exercise scientists, software developers and multi-media experts decided to start an edtech company devoted to improving health through fostering increased participation in sport and physical activity.
 I would like to now shed some light on how this approach is possible and share some of the concepts driving our product vision, providing a framework for others to explore.

 Now this might be breaking news to some, but researchers have uncovered many of the reasons as to why we are suffering from a physical inactivity epidemic.
 Numerous solutions to this issue have been presented, one of the most critical being revamping our physical education programs to meet the 21st century health needs of our population.
-Much of this revamped approach is centred around implementing a competency based approach to learning basic movement skills, assessing a variety of outcomes rather than just fitness, and adapting PE games and activities to better meet the current learning needs of each student rather than playing sports every class; In essence, implementing a more "personalized" approach to PE.
+Much of this revamped approach is centred around implementing a competency based approach to learning basic movement skills, assessing a variety of outcomes rather than just fitness, and adapting PE activities to better meet the current learning needs of each student rather than playing sports every class; In essence, implementing a more "personalized" approach to PE.
 Much of this is aimed at providing a remedy to the root-cause of physical inactivity, which is repetitive exposure to negative social experiences during physical activity at a young age.
 This can quickly destroy the internal motivation for life-long engagement in physical activity as it becomes associated with negative, rather than positive outcomes.
 Digital technology is a prerequisite to make personalized learning possible and educational institutions need a solution built for the specific demands of PE.
 Here are some mediums we are exploring to make this all possible.

 How can tech help bring personalized learning to PE?